Performance and Reporting

 Generali wants to communicate its commitment to stakeholders and report on its sustainability performance in order to guarantee the transparency of information and proper comparison over the years.

-As of 2017, the Group has presented its long-term value creation process through the Annual Integrated Reportin an organic way, connecting financial and non-financial information and disclosing how sustainability supports the business development and results.
-Additional non-financial information is made available on the Group website, informing our stakeholders of our commitments, actions and performances in the social and environmental spheres, which also underline our support for the United Nations Sustainable Development Goals.
+As of 2017, the Group has presented its long-term value creation process through the Annual Integrated Report and Consolidated Financial Statement, integrating financial and sustainability information and disclosing how sustainability supports the business development and results.
+In addition to the information provided in the Annual Integrated Report, additional sustainability information is available on the Group’s website, reflecting the Group’s commitment to delivering profitable growth , as well as Generali’s support to the United Nations Sustainable Development Goals.

 Over the years, the commitments and the results achieved by the Generali Group have improved the ratings assigned by the main agencies in the ESG (environmental, social and governance) performances and have led to the inclusion of the Group in important international sustainability indices.